colejarczyk/doc/api/admin_users.rst

 |                                     |                | by default = ASC                                  |
 +-------------------------------------+----------------+---------------------------------------------------+

-To see the first page of all admin users use the below method:
+To see the first page of all admin users use the method below:

 Example
 ^^^^^^^